When Dr IG Patel turns 100

 Referring to Dr IG Patel

 While writing about Dr IG Patel, I often debated how to refer to him.
 In their edited work on Patel’s collected papers, Deena Khatkhate refers to him as IG, while Dr YV Reddy refers to him as Dr Patel.
-Dr Patel could be confused with lesser mortals, mere pretenders to the higher values, causes, and standards that IG espoused and staunchly stood for.
+The latter could be confused with lesser mortals, mere pretenders to the higher values, causes, and standards that IG espoused and staunchly stood for.
 I go with Khatkhate in this narrative and refer to him as IG.

 Incidentally, Prof Alaknanda Patel often refers to her husband as IG.
 On one of his visits to Washington, D.C., where the Patels were living, Morarji Desai, then Finance Minister, was annoyed by this affront to what he viewed as traditional values.
 Nevertheless, he rationalised it, joking that Mrs Patel referred to her husband as Aao Ji.
 Who said Morarji didn’t have a sense of humour?
 My further interpretation was that Morarji probably meant Aaiee Ji (I have come), a typical North Indian woman’s response when summoned by a senior.
 Prof Patel disagrees.
 But she found my explanation ingenious, having never considered it that way.